History of Berlin: Capital

 After the fall of Communism in Europe, on 3 October 1990 Germany and Berlin were both reunited.
-By then the Wall had been almost completely demolished, with only small sections remaining.
-Various impacts of partition on Berlin were removed in subsequent months - the ghost stations of Berlin U-Bahn were reopened and the Berlin S-Bahn which had been operated by the east German Deutsche Reichsbahn also in the west (until 1984) and consequently boycotted and neglected in the west was refurbished and traffic on the Berlin ring railway resumed along its full length in 2002.
-Still, many S-Bahn lines shut down during partition are not yet rebuilt as of 2020.
+By then, the Wall had been almost completely demolished, with only small sections remaining.
+Various impacts of partition on Berlin were removed in subsequent months – the ghost stations of Berlin U-Bahn were reopened and the Berlin S-Bahn which had been operated by the east German Deutsche Reichsbahn also in the west (until 1984) and consequently boycotted and neglected in the west was refurbished and traffic on the Berlin ring railway resumed along its full length in 2002.
+Still, many S-Bahn lines shut down during partition are not yet rebuilt as of 2025.

 In June 1991 the German Parliament, the Bundestag, voted to move the (West) German capital back from Bonn to Berlin.
 The decision was reached after 10 hours of debate.
 In the voting Berlin won by a narrow margin: 338 for, 320 against.
 Berlin once more became the capital of a unified Germany.

-In 1999 federal ministries and government offices moved back from Bonn to Berlin, but most employees in the ministries still work in Bonn.
+In 1999, federal ministries and government offices moved back from Bonn to Berlin, but most employees in the ministries still work in Bonn.
 Also in 1999, about 20 government authorities moved from Bonn to Berlin, as planned in the compensation agreement of 1994, the Berlin/Bonn Act.

 Berlin has been targeted by terrorists on several occasions; the most severe incident being a vehicle-ramming attack in 2016 that killed 13 and injured 55.

+The number of Arabic speakers in Berlin could be higher than 150,000.
+There are at least 40,000 Berliners with Syrian citizenship, third only behind Turkish and Polish citizens.
+The 2015 refugee crisis made Berlin Europe's capital of Arab culture.
+However, Berlin has the largest Turkish community outside of Turkey, resulting from immigration from Turkey in the 1950s, 1960s and 1970s.

+In 2022, Berlin's former Tegel airport was re-opened as a refugee center.
+Berlin is among the cities in Germany that have received the biggest amount of refugees after the 2022 Russian invasion of Ukraine.
+As of November 2022, estimated 85,000 Ukrainian refugees were registered in Berlin, making Berlin the most popular destination of Ukrainian refugees in Germany.

+In April 2023, Berlin elected its first conservative mayor, Kai Wegner of CDU, in more than two decades.

 Today, Berlin has become a global city for international affairs, young business founders, creative industries, higher education services, corporate research, popular media and diverse cultural tourism.
 Population-wise, Berlin became one of the most rapidly growing urban centers in Europe after 2010, much of which has been due to immigration.